TonyMarkham/LocalDeepRacerUbuntuInstallation/README.md

 * NOTE: You may need to disable `safety boot`

+1. Install `hwinfo`

+    ```terminal
+    sudo apt-get install hwinfo
+    ```

-1. Type the following and examine the ouput to ensure that you have an nvidia gpu:
+2. Type the following and examine the ouput to ensure that you have an nvidia gpu:

     ```terminal
     hwinfo --gfxcard --short